Negotiation risk management – tips for negotiating a business deal before you see a lawyer

 Your first discussion is likely to be a meeting.

-So it's best to make your intentions clear upfront, either before the meeting in an agenda or at the meeting.
+So it's best to make your intentions clear upfront, either before the meeting in an agenda that you send out or provide at the meeting.

 You can use the statement below in your initial meeting agenda and I also suggest in follow up email negotiations.